-Therefore, we believe that if a beginner shareholder focuses on being highly selective in her equity investments and invests in very few companies meeting the criteria of high margin of safety in their business and invests in them at an attractive price, then she has a very high probability of managing her time requirements between day time job, family and equity investments as well as she has high probability of matching/outperforming her institutional peers.
+Therefore, we believe that if a beginner shareholder focuses on being highly selective in her equity investments and invests in very few companies meeting the criteria of a high margin of safety in their business and invests in them at an attractive price, then she has a very high probability of managing her time requirements between day time job, family and equity investments as well as she has a high probability of matching/outperforming her institutional peers.

 Once an investor has invested in such stocks, then she would be happy when the price of her stocks goes up as she would enjoy the feeling of building up wealth.
-Moreover, if the prices of her stocks goes down, then also she would be happy as she can buy more of such fundamentally good stocks.
+Moreover, if the prices of her stocks go down, then also she would be happy as she can buy more of such fundamentally good stocks.

-If a beginner retail investor is able to keep in view these guidelines while creating her equity portfolio, then we believe that she would be able to generate significant amount of wealth from equity markets without putting a lot of strain on her personal and professional life and with minimal risk of facing negative surprises in her stocks thereby ensuring the safety of her hard earned money.
-Effectively, if the retail investor follows these guidelines, then she can sleep peacefully at night despite investing significant amount of her money in stocks.
+If a beginner retail investor is able to keep in view these guidelines while creating her equity portfolio, then we believe that she would be able to generate a significant amount of wealth from equity markets without putting a lot of strain on her personal and professional life and with minimal risk of facing negative surprises in her stocks thereby ensuring the safety of her hard-earned money.
+Effectively, if the retail investor follows these guidelines, then she can sleep peacefully at night despite investing a significant amount of her money in stocks.

 With this, we have come to the end of this article in which we discussed the various key aspects, which we believe that a retail investor should focus on while investing in equity markets.